lucasfraulin/SoapKnights/README.txt

 An option to choose the levels has been added.

-## Bugs
+## Minor Bugs
-In order to enter pause menu, 'ESC' button may need to be pressed up to 3 times for the first time.
+When entering pause menu for the first time, 'ESC' button might need to be pressed multiple times.